-Any internet search including the word Forex will immediately serve you a plethora of popular high frequency trading systems surrounded by money buzzwords.
+Any internet search including the word Forex will immediately serve you a plethora of popular high frequency trading systems, surrounded by those attractive money buzzwords.

-If you’ve ever had the misfortune of adopting one of these systems, you will already know first hand these over-hyped packages never deliver on what they promised.
+If you’ve ever had the misfortune of actually adopting one of these systems and you put your heart into it – you will already know first hand these over-hyped packages never deliver on what they promised.
 My condolences – we’ve all been there.

-Today, I would like to introduce you to a far superior stress-free and relaxed approach to trading Forex that yields much more reward potential than the rapid paced, mentally draining high frequency trading strategies.
+Today, I would like to introduce you to a far superior stress-free and relaxed approach to trading Forex that yields much more reward potential than those rapid paced, mentally draining trading strategies.

-I am talking about the “end of day” trading approach, where you only have to spend a small amount of your time in front of the charts per day, and have a much better chance of achieving great results for such little effort.
+I love the “end of day” trading approach.
+Its great because you only have to spend a small amount of your time in front of the charts per day, and have a much better chance of achieving the results you want for less effort.

 Keep your day job and still do well with your trading